AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 -------------------------
-Running on a Thinkpad X1 extreme equipped with a 6 cores 9750H CPU and 32Gb of 2667Hz RAM, AequilibraE performed 1,000 iterations of Frank-Wolfe assignment on the Chicago Network in just under 46 minutes.
+Running on a Thinkpad X1 extreme equipped with a 6 cores 9750H CPU and 32Gb of 2667Hz RAM, AequilibraE performed 1,000 iterations of Frank-Wolfe assignment on the Chicago Network in just under 46 minutes, while Biconjugate Frank Wolfe takes just under 47 minutes.

 During this process, the sustained CPU clock fluctuated between 3.05 and 3.2GHz, which suggests that performance in modern desktops would be substantially better